-Audience Engagement and Interaction in Hybrid Programs, October 12, 2022 (registration coming soon)
+Audience Engagement and Interaction in Hybrid Programs, recorded October 12, 2022

 Presented by Melissa A. Wong, School of Information Sciences at the University of Illinois at Urbana-Champaign.
 Wong will share strategies for engaging audience members in the hybrid environment.
 Check out some of the online tools recommended for interactive engagement.

-How to Promote, Deliver, and Evaluate Hybrid Programming in Your Library, November 9, 2022 (registration coming soon)
+How to Promote, Deliver, and Evaluate Hybrid Programming in Your Library, recorded November 9, 2022

 Presented by James Hutter and Jeff Zeh, Port Washington Public Library